ICBC Claim Advice

 b) The other, published September 5, 2010: Pretend you won’t be compensated to mitigate your losses

 Please be clear that there are limitation periods within which a lawsuit to enforce a claim arising from a car crash injury must be commenced, failing which your rights arising from that crash might forever be lost.
 There are also technical requirements in certain circumstances that, if not followed, could result in complete loss of your claim.
-I encourage you strongly to consult with a lawyer immediately, on a free, zero obligation basis, to determine what limitation period applies to your case (likely two years, but could be much shorter) and to determine if there are any technical requirements to be concerned about.
+I encourage you strongly to consult with a lawyer immediately to determine what limitation period applies to your case (likely two years, but could be much shorter) and to determine if there are any technical requirements to be concerned about.